BrickMMO/hackathon-set/stadium.markdown

 #### Remote Control and Sound Kit

-This will be plugged into the hub and used to be create ambient noise at set interval of 􀆟me.
+This will be plugged into the hub and used to be create ambient noise at set interval of time.

 ![Remote Control and Sound Kit](images/soundkit.png)